- Booking Type Instant booking

 Myanmar Highlights tour requires that you have adequate and valid travel insurance covering medical and personal accidents, including repatriation costs and emergency evacuation.
 We recommend using World Nomads' travel insurance.Visa

 For this Myanmar Highlights tour getting the required visa(s) is the responsibility for each individual traveller, as visa requirements vary depending on your nationality.
-We recommend to check with your local embassies representing the countries that you are travelling to, as part of this itinerary.Is this trip right for you:
+We recommend to check with your local embassies representing the countries that you are traveling to, as part of this itinerary.Is this trip right for you

 - This nine-day 'highlights' trip is perfect for travellers seeking a taste of Myanmar over a short period.
 If you're looking for something more immersive, consider the longer Best of Myanmar trip, or perhaps spend extra time in beautiful Yangon.